rahji/reviews/README.md

 * [go](https://go.dev/dl/)
 * texlive-full (`apt-get install texlive-full` on WSL/Ubuntu; you'd have to use a different package manager on MacOS)
 * [pandoc](https://pandoc.org)
 * [Eisvogel pandoc template](https://github.com/Wandmalfarbe/pandoc-latex-template/releases).
-Move the template file to your pandoc templates folder (see the Eisvogel instructions for more info).
+(The template is also included in this repo, if you don't want to download it.)
+Move the template file to your pandoc templates folder (`~/.pandoc/templates/` on Linux).
 * [gum](https://github.com/charmbracelet/gum)

 To install the `reviews` project, run the following command from your terminal application: